 For best results, experts suggest organic, cold-pressed, non-hydrogenated, virgin coconut oil.
 Coconut oil is a heart-healthy oil that is free of cholesterol and trans-fats, and provides many benefits in addition to improving brain health.

 How to Use Coconut Oil.
-This includes some of my very favorite recipes.
+This includes some of my favorite recipes.

 Pin It!
 Pin it!